cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix ChebyshevU(int i, SparseMatrix x)
           SparseColVec ChebyshevU(int i, SparseColVec x)
           SparseRowVec ChebyshevU(int i, SparseRowVec x)
-   Param:
+   Parameters:
+       n:
-      | n:  The degree of the Chebyshev polynomial of the second kind.
+         The degree of the Chebyshev polynomial of the second kind.
 Must be a non-negative integer.
+       x:
-      | x:  The point at which to evaluate the Chebyshev polynomial.
+         The point at which to evaluate the Chebyshev polynomial.
 Typically in the range [-1, 1] for optimal numerical properties.
    Returns:
        A Scaler point or points in an array or matrix form representing the value of the nth Chebyshev polynomial of the second kind evaluated at x.
        Returns NaN if n is negative or if computation fails.